jborean93/PSAccessToken/README.md

 * Finish off the rest of the `Set-Token*` cmdlets
 * Add cmdlets to call `LogonUser` and generate an access token with S4U
 * Add cmdlet to call `CheckTokenMembership` to check if a SID is enabled on the specified access token
-* Add NTAccount human names to cmdlets that return SIDs for a friendly output
 * Create a release once the majority of the above works
 * Change Installing example to download the combined module from PSGallery on the manual step instead of GitHub